dadorner-msft/activationws/README.md

 ActivationWs also supports you in the activation process of air-gapped devices.

-1. Browse to the ActivationWs site
+1. Open the ActivationWs site
-2. Enter the Installation- and Product ID to retreive the corresponding Confirmation ID
+2. Enter the Installation- and Product ID to retrieve the corresponding Confirmation ID
 3. Activate the product by `slmgr.vbs /atp <Confirmation ID> <Activation ID>`

 ![manual-cid-retrieval](https://github.com/dadorner-msft/activationws/blob/master/doc/images/manual-cid-retrieval.png)